apitanga/quest/README.md

 App expected the binary file in a relative path (bin/) while repo presented both dirs at same hierachy level.
 A bit of Dockerfile magic ensured our app found its binaries right where it expected them.

 ### TLS
-Thanks to Cloud Run, we handled SSL/TLS like it's no big deal.
+Thanks to Cloud Run, I handled the SSL/TLS requirement like it's no big deal.
 This was one the key reasons why I chose Cloud Run here.

 ### Supervisord: Process watchdog
 Managing Docker processes like a boss.